 All categorical and primary care track residents participate in a two-week Core Research Curriculum at the start of their PGY-2 year.
 The curriculum offers an introduction to foundational principles in basic science, translational, and clinical research, and skills-based workshops for biostatistics, data management, and manuscript preparations.
 Individualized mentorship allows residents to tailor the Core Research experience to their areas of interest and develop project proposals by the conclusion of the rotation.

 Residents are encouraged to attend scientific meeting(s) to present their scholarly work during their 36‐month training period.
-To support this activity, a maximum of $2,000 per resident is available to fund the registration, travel and accommodation expenses of each resident to participate in eligible and appropriate scientific meetings.
-The resident may request additional funds via formal application to be considered on a case-by-case basis.
+To support this activity, the NYPH GME provides an annual stipend for education in the amount of $1,000.
+The resident may request additional funds from the Department of Medicine via formal application to be considered on a case-by-case basis .

 PGY-3